ActGuard/actguard/docs/api-reference.md

 class actguard.BudgetExceededError(Exception)
 ```

 Raised by `BudgetGuard` when a token or USD limit is exceeded.
-The exception message is human-readable; detailed attributes are available for programmatic handling.

 ### Attributes